-The change to ICD-10 in the early 2000s, coupled with reports suggesting up to 30% underreporting of maternal mortality, prompted additional linkage studies to explore the estimation of maternal mortality.
-These studies revealed underreporting of maternal mortality with a range of discrepancies regarding cause of death in the U.S.^{19,20} The U.S. Standard Certificate of Death was revised in 2003, and along with this revision came the option to include a series of checkboxes to ascertain pregnancy status prior to the death.21 This revision occurred in 2003, but the various reporting areas adopted the pregnancy checkbox on a rolling basis between 2003 and 2017.22 Though all states had included some form of pregnancy checkbox by 2017, the adoption of the standardized group of pregnancy checkboxes suggested by the NCHS is still variable.23 The MMR began to rise in subsequent years out of proportion to other resourcerich countries with a variety of contributing factors used to explain this trend.24 Possible explanations for this increase included a more accurate reflection of the U.S. MMR reflecting the increasing prevalence of comorbid medical diagnoses in the population, or the possibility of measurement error due to the introduction of the pregnancy checkbox.^{7,23} Because of uncertainty in the accuracy of estimates, the NVSS halted annual publication of the MMR for 11 years beginning in 2007.25 The challenges of estimating MMR in a well-resourced country underscore the issues with developing estimates of MMR worldwide.
+The change to ICD-10 in the early 2000s, coupled with reports suggesting up to 30 percent underreporting of maternal mortality, prompted additional linkage studies to explore the estimation of maternal mortality.
+These studies revealed underreporting of maternal mortality with a range of discrepancies regarding cause of death in the U.S. 19,20 The U.S. Standard Certificate of Death was revised in 2003, and along with this revision came the option to include a series of checkboxes to ascertain pregnancy status prior to the death.21 This revision occurred in 2003, but the various reporting areas adopted the pregnancy checkbox on a rolling basis between 2003 and 2017.22 Though all states had included some form of pregnancy checkbox by 2017, the adoption of the standardized group of pregnancy checkboxes suggested by the NCHS is still variable.23 The MMR began to rise in subsequent years out of proportion to other resource-rich countries with a variety of contributing factors used to explain this trend.24 Possible explanations for this increase included a more accurate reflection of the U.S. MMR reflecting the increasing prevalence of comorbid medical diagnoses in the population or the possibility of measurement error due to the introduction of the pregnancy checkbox.
+7,23 Because of uncertainty in the accuracy of estimates, the NVSS halted annual publication of the MMR for 11 years beginning in 2007.25 The challenges of estimating MMR in a well-resourced country underscore the issues with developing estimates of MMR worldwide.

-To what extent the increase in the MMR compared to pre-checkbox estimates reflects better ascertainment of true maternal deaths or increases in maternal death as a consequence of coding error is unknown.22 A 2018 analysis of maternal deaths occurring in 2012 in Texas suggests that at least some component of misclassification is present.26 These authors reported a MMR of 38.4 per 100,000 live births using the standard method championed by NVSS compared to a MMR of 14.6 per 100,000 live births using an enhanced method reviewing supplemental sources of available data to confirm pregnancy status.
-Subsequent analyses of the impact of the pregnancy checkbox on the MMR by the NVSS team estimates suggest that the checkbox resulted in an MMR increase of 9.6 deaths per 100,000 live births (95% confidence interval 8.6-10.6).22 Further analyses about the impact of the pregnancy checkbox on MMR shows a differential impact for women age 40 and older, non-Hispanic black women, and for specific causes of maternal mortality.22 These subgroups of women had increasing MMRs with pregnancy checkbox implementation compared to stable estimates of the MMR in the presence or absence of the checkbox for other subgroups of women.
+To what extent the increase in the MMR compared to pre-checkbox estimates reflects better ascertainment of true maternal deaths or increases in maternal death as a consequence of coding error is unknown.22 A 2018 analysis of maternal deaths occurring in 2012 in Texas suggests that at least some component of misclassification is present.26 These authors reported an MMR of 38.4 per 100,000 live births using the standard method championed by NVSS compared to an MMR of 14.6 per 100,000 live births using an enhanced method reviewing supplemental sources of available data to confirm pregnancy status.
+Subsequent analyses of the impact of the pregnancy checkbox on the MMR by the NVSS team estimates suggest that the checkbox resulted in an MMR increase of 9.6 deaths per 100,000 live births (95 percent confidence interval 8.6-10.6).22 Further analyses about the impact of the pregnancy checkbox on MMR shows a differential impact for women age 40 and older, non-Hispanic black women, and for specific causes of maternal mortality.22 These subgroups of women had increasing MMRs with pregnancy checkbox implementation compared to stable estimates of the MMR in the presence or absence of the checkbox for other subgroups of women.
+These findings are also supported by a separate 2016 analysis, confirming there is a need for more accurate reporting of pregnancy status on death certificates.27